typedb/typedb/docs/pages/academy/4-data-loading/3-xml-migration.md

 While dealing with XML files you often find that the actually interesting stuff only starts after two or three levels of nesting.
 In the fake example above, for instance, we are only interested in the content of "LEVEL1" elements.

-We will then call our migration command with the option `-e` that tells GRAKN what to consider the *base element* of the file.
+We will then call our migration command with the option `-e` that tells Grakn what to consider the *base element* of the file.
 In a way, you can think of it like splitting the XML file into many separate files, each containing one single "LEVEL1" element.

 XML files usually come with a schema, which is stored in a XSD file.
-The schema describes formally the structure of the XML file and it is used by GRAKN to migrate the XML file (for example in a schema for the XML mock above you would find the information that each "LEVEL1" element can contain more that one "NESTED" element.
+The schema describes formally the structure of the XML file and it is used by Grakn to migrate the XML file (for example in a schema for the XML mock above you would find the information that each "LEVEL1" element can contain more that one "NESTED" element.

 To refer to the schema while calling the migration command, use the `-s` option.